helenebm98/EAM-AX7-TEST1703/11_Preventive_Reactive_Maint.md

 When you have scheduled preventive maintenance jobs, next step is to create work orders for the jobs.
 This is done in one of the object calendars.
 The scheduled jobs in an object calendar can have different reference types:

-**Maintenance sequences**
-Preventive maintenance jobs based on maintenance sequence types "Time" or "Counter".
+**Maintenance sequences** - preventive maintenance jobs based on maintenance sequence types "Time" or "Counter".

----

-**Rounds**
-Preventive maintenance job including several objects that require a similar type of maintenance.
+**Rounds** - preventive maintenance job including several objects that require a similar type of maintenance.

----

-**Requests**
-Manually created request for maintenance or repair of an object, which can be converted into a work order.
+**Requests** - manually created request for maintenance or repair of an object, which can be converted into a work order.

 ---